dogaha/sql-data-warehouse-project/README.md

 init_databasew.sql => ddl_bronze.py => proc_load_bronze.py => ddl_silver.py => proc_load_silver.py => ddl_gold.sql

 ---
+Welcome to the **Data Warehouse** repository! 🚀
+This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
+Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.

 ## 🏗️ Data Architecture

 The data architecture for this project follows Medallion Architecture **Bronze**, **Silver**, and **Gold** layers: